 The Professionals In Human Resources Association (PIHRA) is dedicated to the continuous enhancement of human resources through networking, learning, and advocacy.
-We serve the human resources industry with 16 locations in the counties of Los Angeles, Orange, Riverside, San Bernardino, and Ventura.
-As the largest affiliate of SHRM (Society for Human Resources Management), PIHRA represents more than 3,500 individual members from over 2,500 organizations.
+We serve the human resources professionals with 16 locations in the counties of Los Angeles, Orange, Riverside, San Bernardino, and Ventura.
+As the largest affiliate of SHRM (Society for Human Resources Management), PIHRA represents more than 4,000 individual members from over 2,600 organizations.

 Contact PIHRA for information

 Professionals In Human Resources Association – A Look Back Before We Move Forward

 - There are 120,000 HR professionals in California